Slip and Fall Accident Lawyer Florida

-As their name implies, a slip-and-fall accident occurs when someone slips, trips or falls and suffers an injury.
-These accidents are sometimes treated dismissively, as if they are not capable of causing serious injuries, but falls are one of the leading causes of injury and death in the U.S., and when they result from negligence, our attorneys at Tuttle Law, P.A., work aggressively to hold those negligent parties accountable.
+As their name implies, a slip-and-fall accident occurs when someone slips, trips, or falls and suffers an injury.
+These accidents are sometimes treated dismissively, as if they are not capable of causing serious injuries, but falls are one of the leading causes of injury and death in the U.S., and when they result from negligence, a slip and fall accident lawyer Florida clients recommend at Tuttle Larsen, P.A., work aggressively to hold those negligent parties accountable.

 Who is responsible when someone falls at a business?